 Students enter the BS degree program in Botany in three different ways.
 Choose the one that applies to you for information on preparation and applying.

-You are always welcome to contact our Office Specialist, Kimberly Callahan, with any questions (541) 737-5261.
+You are always welcome to contact our Office Specialist, Kimberly Callahan, with any questions at firstname.lastname@example.org or (541) 737-5261.

 Undergraduate Learning Outcomes for students in Botany and Plant Pathology (as of June 2017)

 - Communicate scientific concepts, experimental results and analytical arguments clearly and concisely verbally and in writing.